Fabricaciones Militares: History

 The company was created in 1941, under Argentine law 12.709, in order to expand the Argentine defense industry to compensate for the shortfall of imports that came about during the Second World War.
 In its early years, it produced primarily small arms and munitions whilst aiding in the development of other key industries in the country.
 The company expanded quickly and would eventually have 14 factories around the country.
 However, starting in the 1980s, many of these plants were sold to private firms.

 The company has a long history of producing rolling stock for the Argentine railways.
 It has produced trams, urban commuter rail trains, and trains for the Buenos Aires Underground.

 In more recent years, the company has begun to grow again, acquiring new factories and expanding into more areas outside the arms industry.
-This includes the production of rolling stock for the state-owned rail operator Ferrocarriles Argentinos's freight division Trenes Argentinos Cargas y Logística, which recently ordered over 1,500 carriages.
+This includes the production of rolling stock for the state-owned rail operator Ferrocarriles Argentinos's freight division Trenes Argentinos Cargas y Logística, which ordered over 1,500 carriages in the mid-2010s.

-In June 2015, the first 10 hopper cars manufactured by FM to transport cereal, were officially introduced as part of a contract to build 1050 cars for state-owned freight lines.
+In June 2015, the first 10 hopper cars manufactured by FM to transport cereal were officially introduced as part of a contract to build 1,050 cars for state-owned freight lines.
 The wagons were produced in FM's factory in Río Tercero, Córdoba and each one has a capacity for 45 tons of grains.
 It is expected that the factory will manufacture 3 wagons per day, to be used in the three lines operated by the National Government, the San Martín, Belgrano and Urquiza.

 Other types of freight wagons to be produced by FM are flat, spine and tank cars.

-On December 9 2016, the Argentine Ministry of Defense announced FM had signed an accord with Beretta to produce the ARX-200 rifle and Px4 pistol under license.
+On December 9, 2016, the Argentine Ministry of Defense announced FM had signed an accord with Beretta to produce the ARX-200 rifle and Px4 pistol under license.
 It is expected these weapons will replace the FM license-built FN FAL and Browning Hi-Power currently in Argentine inventory.

+After World War II, Fabricaciones Militares began recruiting foreign specialists, including a group of highly qualified Polish engineers.
+The most numerous group consisted of Polish technicians contracted by Fabricaciones Militares, led by engineer Witold Wierzejski, who had previously served as General Director of Armaments Manufacturing in Poland and later worked in France and the United Kingdom.
+After the war, he was hired by the Argentine Ministry of War to oversee modernization of the arms industry.
+Wierzejski, one of the Polish engineers in Argentina, also became the first president of the Polish Engineers and Technicians Center in Buenos Aires and helped launch a multilingual technical journal published by the Center.
+Other Polish specialists recruited to Fabricaciones Militares included Alejandro Stulgiński, a professor of machine elements and materials resistance, who also taught metrology and authored a textbook based on his many years of academic work.